adam-on-the-internet/dsm-procedural-rules-archive/src/assets/disclaimer.md

 This archive is not an official source of city information and should not be taken as legal advice.

+The archive was compiled from city documents by people, both of which are prone to errors.

 If you want an official version of city documents, please contact the Des Moines City Clerk (CityClerk@dmgov.org)